Wednesday, 22 December 2010

 There Was a Man Dwelt By A Churchyard is explicitly about a corpse making its way out of the earth in order to pay a thief a nocturnal visit, and the quartet of “bad ‘uns” in Wailing Well are obviously revenants too – persons too evil to lie quietly in their graves who instead roam a small patch of land and hunt down any who would venture into their territory.

-too it is the little details James gives us that indicate the presence of a revenant.
-While there is a good deal of the work of unseen hands in the main body of both tales it is the particulars of the resolutions that are important to our case here.
+In A School Story and A Warning To The Curious it is also the little details James gives us that indicate the presence of a revenant.
+While there is a good deal of the work of unseen hands in the main body of both tales, it is the particulars of the resolutions that are important to our case here.

-In the former, the fact the body of the missing teacher is much later discovered in an old well locked in an embrace with another skeleton heavily suggests that the other party had left its hidden grave in order to bodily carry off Mr Sampson.
-And in the second, the memorable detail that the footprints of William Ager show signs of decomposition suggest that the old farmer has physically risen from his resting place in order to carry out the family duty to guard the lost crown Paxton has discovered.
+In the former, the fact that the body of the missing teacher is much later discovered in an old well locked in an embrace with another skeleton heavily suggests that the other party had left its hidden grave in order to bodily carry off Mr Sampson.
+And in the second, the memorable detail that the footprints of William Ager show signs of decomposition suggests that the old farmer has physically risen from his resting place in order to carry out the family duty to guard the lost crown Paxton has discovered.

-And in Martin’s Close, the murdered Ann is not only seen rising from the pond where her body is discovered but actually hides in a cupboard at one stage.
+And in Martin’s Close, the murdered Ann is not only seen rising from the pond where her body is discovered, but actually hides in a cupboard at one stage.
 All of which suggests a physicality that is more than ghostly – your average spectre tends to vanish when in a sticky spot rather than hastily conceal themselves and leaving tell tales ends of garments poking out of the crack in the door.

 Of course we may add to this tally of nine revenants a further tale – Count Magnus.
 Though we have already filed his hooded familiar in the magical category, there is still the matter of the Count himself.
 We should note that Mr Wraxhall’s troubles begin when he leaves the eponymous aristocrat’s tomb unlocked, foolishly disregarding the local lore he had gathered which suggests the Count’s mausoleum is kept secured because of his habit of walking abroad rather than resting in peace.
-All evidence points to the Count being a revenant and it is therefore unsurprising considering the confusion between vampires and revenants that this tales frequently makes an appearance in anthologies devoted to the legendary blood sucker, despite there being no evidence of James’ Count indulging in the activities we associate with Stoker’s.
+All evidence points to the Count being a revenant, and it is therefore unsurprising, considering the confusion between vampires and revenants that this tale frequently makes an appearance in anthologies devoted to the legendary blood sucker, despite there being no evidence of James’s Count indulging in the activities we associate with Stoker’s.

 And of course yet others may well assert that drawing such distinctions between, familiars, spirits and revenants is an activity analogous to the proverbial follicle bisections, arguing that ‘ghost’ is a term to cover a multitude of supernatural sins.
 However I feel that in acknowledging the different varieties of hauntings James has to offer, the reader gains an enhanced appreciation of this gentleman’s literary talents.
-And that when one looks analytically at the phenomena that arises in James’ tales, one gains (I hope) a greater understanding of the evolution and heritage of the humble ghost story itself.
+And that when one looks analytically at the phenomena that arises in James’s tales, one gains (I hope) a greater understanding of the evolution and heritage of the humble ghost story itself.

 1 comment: